About This Breed

 The Dalmatian is a large bodied dog.
 It is heavily muscled, with a deep chest and a high tucked abdomen.
 The head is short with a wide forehead.
 The eyes are black and the ears droop.
 The tail is skinny and pointed.

-The Dalmatian is white with black spots.
+White with black spots.

 THINGS TO CONSIDER